 Professor Benno Jacob points out a linguistic anomaly in the statement of Lot's daughters: "And there is not a man on earth to consort with us".
 In Hebrew, the word aleinu is unusual; usually the word eleinu would be used in this context.
 The only other time that aleinu appears in a similar context is in the chapter on yibbum:

-Devarim (Deuteronomy) 25:5 Yevamah yavo aleiha - Her husband's brother
+Devarim (Deuteronomy) 25:5 Yevamah yavo aleiha - Her husband's brother shall unite with her.

 In other words, this hints that yibbum was at the heart of Lot's daughters' attempts to revive their father's seed and rebuild the name of the family that perished.